-CALIFORNIA EVAPORATIVE EMISSION STANDARDS AND TEST PROCEDURES FOR 1978 AND SUBSEQUENT MODEL GASOLINE-POWERED MOTOR VEHICLES
+CALIFORNIA EVAPORATIVE EMISSION STANDARDS AND TEST PROCEDURES FOR 1978 AND SUBSEQUENT MODEL LIQUEFIED PETROLEUM GAS- OR GASOLINE-POWERED MOTOR VEHICLES

-The provisions of Title 40, Code of Federal Regulations (CFR), Part 86, Subparts A and B, as they pertain to evaporative emission standards and test procedures and as they existed on January 28, 1979 are hereby adopted as the California Evaporative Emission Standards and Test Procedures for 1978 and Subsequent Model Gasoline-Powered Motor Vehicles with the following exceptions and additions:
+The provisions of Title 40, Code of Federal Regulations (CFR), Part 86, Subparts A and B, as they pertain to evaporative emission standards and test procedures and as they existed on January 28, 1979 are hereby adopted as the California Evaporative Emission Standards and Test Procedures for 1978 and Subsequent Model Liquefied Petroleum Gas- or Gasoline-Powered Motor Vehicles, with the following exceptions and additions:

-1. These standards and test procedures are applicable to all new 1978 and subsequent model gasoline-powered passenger cars, light-duty trucks, medium-duty vehicles, heavy-duty vehicles, and motorcycles which are subject to registration and first sold and registered in this state.
+1. These standards and test procedures are applicable to all new 1978 and subsequent model gasoline-powered or 1983 and subsequent model liquefied petroleum gas (LPG)-powered passenger cars, light-duty trucks, medium-duty vehicles, heavy-duty vehicles, and motorcycles which are subject to registration and first sold and registered in this state.
 These standards and test procedures do not apply to motor vehicles which are exempt from exhaust emission certification.
-The evaporative emission standards for the following classes of vehicles are:
+The evaporative emission standards for the following class of vehicles are:

-Class of Vehicle Model Year Hydrocarbons (grams per test) Passenger car Light-duty trucks Medium-duty vehicles Heavy-duty vehicles 1978 and 1979 6.0 Passenger cars Light-duty trucks Medium-duty vehicles Heavy-duty vehicles 1980 and subsequent 2.0 Motorcycles 1983 and 1984 6.0 Motorcycles 1985 and subsequent 2.0
+Class of Vehicle Model Year Hydrocarbons (grams per test) Passenger Car Light-Duty Trucks Medium-Duty Vehicles Heavy-Duty Vehicles 1978 and 1979 6.0 Passenger Cars Light-Duty Trucks Medium-Duty Vehicles Heavy-Duty Vehicles 1980 and subsequent 2.0 Motorcycles Class I and Class II (50-279 cc) 1983 - 1984 1985 and subsequent 6.0 2.0 Class III (280 cc and greater 1984 - 1985 1986 and subsequent 6.0 2.0 Class III (280cc and greater) (Optional Standard for Small Volume Manufacture 1986 - 1988 rs) 6.0